LivingStories-DevTeam/Living-Stories-App/reports/team_contribution_draft.md

 ![image](https://github.com/SWE574-G3/Living-Stories-App/assets/64078926/9edc270d-4636-42aa-9d22-cb881840ca25)

 Final coverage is seen in the screenshot above.
+We have used Mockito and Junit to test our Java code.
 The percentages for each class are Class Coverage, Method Coverage and Line Coverage respectively.

 StoryService has a lot of functionality in a singe service due to new requirements which makes it hard to test unit by unit.